jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!lore]+ **Eliza's Fanaticism**
 > Eliza freely admits that few Vistani agree with her beliefs or loyalty to Strahd—a fact that drives her to curse the "ungrateful" and "faithless" among them.
 Although she doesn't believe Barovia is the ancestral home of the Vistani, Eliza believes it to be a new home that Strahd found for them.

 **If the players attack Eliza**, she attempts to flee into the woods.
 If allowed to do so, Eliza immediately moves to return to Castle Ravenloft, and doesn't return to Tser Pool that night.
-If the players give chase, run the chase as described in [[Chases (<em>Dungeon Master's Guide</em>, p.
-252)]], using the **Wilderness Chase Complications** table as follows:
+If the players give chase, run the chase as described in Chases (Dungeon Master's Guide, p.
+252), using the **Wilderness Chase Complications** table as follows:

 * Use a **swarm of biting midges** (using the statistics for a **swarm of wasps**) for the **swarm of insects**
 * Use a stampede of spooked **elk** for the stampede of spooked animals